kcunning/git_class/README.md

 #Git class
+### Markdown version README

 *This is my git class Readme!
 Thanks for reading!
-And learning!
+And learning!*